deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 <img src="../assets/logos/chatmail.png" style="width:100px; float:right; clear:both; margin-left:.5em; margin-bottom:.2em;" />
 </a>

-With V2 releases, not even e-mail providers can compromise messaging privacy and authenticity anymore.
+With V2 releases, not even e-mail providers can compromise messaging privacy and authenticity.
-Contact identity is not tied to e-mail addresses anymore.
+User identities are not tied to e-mail addresses anymore.
 E-mail servers are relegated to provide ephemeral message transport instead of controling a user's digital identity.
-If this design sounds familiar it's because of [chatmail relays](https://chatmail.at/relays), used for instant onboarding in all Delta Chat apps since 2024.
+If this design sounds familiar it's probably because of [chatmail relays](https://chatmail.at/relays), used for instant onboarding in all Delta Chat apps since 2024.
 A year later, there are 50 chatmail relays operated by 3rd parties that